legacy370/shalbridge/src/aliyot_honors.md

 layout: default
 ---

-<h1>ShalomCloud's Solution for Synagogue Honors: Streamlining Aliyot and High Holiday Management</h1>
+# ShalomCloud's Solution for Synagogue Honors: Streamlining Aliyot and High Holiday Management

 Managing ritual honors—from the weekly recitation of *Yahrzeits* to the complex assignment of *Aliyot* during the High Holy Days—is a core task for synagogue administrators.
 Based on features detailed on its blog, ShalomCloud provides dedicated software capabilities designed to streamline the entire process of organizing, assigning, and communicating these honors.

 Here is an overview of what ShalomCloud offers in the way of Aliyot and High Holiday honors management.

 ---

 ### **Dedicated High Holiday Honors (Aliyot) Capability**